autoplot/documentation/javadoc/org/das2/graph/DasCanvas.md

+# org.das2.graph.DasCanvas

-# org.das2.graph.DasCanvasCanvas for das2 graphics.
+Canvas for das2 graphics.
 The DasCanvas contains any number of DasCanvasComponents such as axes, plots, colorbars, etc.

-DasCanvas( )
+# DasCanvas( )
 Creates a new instance of DasCanvas.

-DasCanvas( int width, int height )
+# DasCanvas( int width, int height )
 Creates a new instance of DasCanvas with the specified width and height

 ***